U.S. sets steep final duties on Chinese solar panels

 SolarWorld’s German parent has also been behind a charge in Europe for duties on Chinese solar panel imports.

-China has warned that the U.S. and European cases could damage trade ties and cripple development of the global solar and clean energy sector.
-It has already struck back by launching an investigation into imports of solar-grade polysilicon from both the United States and South Korea.
+China has already struck back by launching an investigation into imports of solar-grade polysilicon from both the United States and South Korea.

-Chinese manufacturer Suntech Power Holdings on Wednesday was hit with a final anti-dumping duty of 31.73 percent and a countervailing duty of 14.78 percent.
+Chinese manufacturer Suntech Power Holdings Co Ltd on Wednesday was hit with a final anti-dumping duty of 31.73 percent and a countervailing duty of 14.78 percent.

 However, combined duty rates for Suntech and other companies will be reduced by about 10.54 percentage points to avoid “double-counting” of Chinese export subsidies in the anti-dumping and countervailing duty rates.